-Next on our Beginner’s Guide to Mexican Food we have the difference between tacos and burritos.
+Next, on our Beginner’s Guide to Mexican Food we have the difference between tacos and burritos.
 The key difference here is quantity and size.
 Tacos are small and open, and you might need 3 or 4 to satisfy your appetite.
 A burrito, on the other hand, has a much larger tortilla and a variety of fillings.
 Certainly, a single burrito would make up a meal.
 Burritos are made with flour tortillas as corn would break with that size of tortilla.
 The ends of the tortilla are folded in and then it’s rolled closed.
 Inside you will often find meat along with rice and beans for a hefty all in one.
-Our recipe for a Chicken Burrito has tender slow-cooked chicken with chipotle paste for delicious smoky flavour.
+Our recipe for a Chicken Burrito has tender slow-cooked chicken with chipotle paste for a delicious smoky flavour.

 How are Fajitas Different From Tacos?

 The term Fajitas refers to the filling.
-Originally with sizzling strips of steak, peppers and onions but you will find Fajitas with just about every variation of protein and even Veggie Fajitas.
+Originally with sizzling strips of steak, peppers, and onions but you will find Fajitas with just about every variation of protein and even Veggie Fajitas.
 The fun with Fajitas is that you make your own tacos so can build them just how you want them!
 Be sure to check out our Fajita recipes.

 How are Quesadillas Different from Tacos and Burritos?